-The onsite ultrasound service offered by Dr. David Shusterman at NY Urology with locations in both Forest Hills and New York City, New York is just one example of the better technology provided at this top- rated practice.
+The onsite ultrasound service offered by Dr. David Shusterman at NY Urology with locations in both Forest Hills and Midtown East of New York City, New York is just one example of the better technology provided at this top- rated practice.
 With ultrasound at his disposal, Dr. Shusterman is able to quickly and accurately diagnose conditions.
 Patients who need a quick and accurate diagnosis for almost any health condition should call Dr. Shusterman’s office and set up an appointment today.

 An ultrasound is a medical diagnostic imaging device that uses sound waves to create images.
 People tend to associate ultrasounds with pregnancy, but they have many medical uses, both diagnostically and therapeutically.